ChrisMStat/FilmFlow/README.md

 If not registered enter first name, last name, email and password then press Sign Up to be directed to the sign in page.

-If already registered then click sign in? to be directed to the sign in page.
+If already registered then click "sign in?" to be directed to the sign in page.

 ## In the Sign in page